khoj-ai/khoj/README.md

 2. [Install](https://tailscale.com/kb/installation/) [Tailscale](tailscale.com/) on your personal server and phone
 3. Open the Khoj web interface of the server from your phone browser.<br /> It should be `http://tailscale-ip-of-server:8000` or `http://name-of-server:8000` if you've setup [MagicDNS](https://tailscale.com/kb/1081/magicdns/)
 4. Click the [Add to Homescreen](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Add_to_home_screen) button
-5. Enjoy exploring your notes, transactions and images from your phone!
+5. Enjoy exploring your notes, documents and images from your phone!

 ![](https://github.com/khoj-ai/khoj/blob/master/docs/khoj_pwa_android.png?)